“Hot… Hot… Burning up inside. Smothering outside.”

 As the skin on her arms and face began to cool, the fire within began to abate.
 Grace took a deep cooling breath.
-As her body began to revive, so it seemed did her sense.
-The rush of the wind and pray came to her ears at last.
+As her body began to revive, so did her senses.
+The rush of the wind and spray came to her ears at last.
 Far in the distance below her feet, Captain O’Malley could see a faint cool glow.

 She gulped in surprise.
-The intake of water provided a rush of clarity to her mine.
+The intake of water provided a rush of clarity to her mind.
 She realized that she could breathe.
 She became absolutely still and took another tentative breath.

 “Same result.
-I can breather water,” she thought.
+I can breathe water,” she thought.

 At first all Grace could see was a vastness of water in all directions.
 No matter which way she turned it all looked exactly the same.
 She tried to look into the depths at her feet and took in another shocking cold gulp of water.
 Her feet and legs weren’t tangled in something.
 She realized she had no feet.
 She focused her eyes on the scales and fin of a fishlike tail where her lower body should have been.